 Celebrate your gifts, talents, & dreams.
 Tap into your possibility!
-Know you are born of a priceless, timeless treasure, a gift called star dust!
-It has been here since the beginning of time, reminding us that we are all extraordinary!
-We are ROYALTY – KINGS – QUEENS!
+Know you are born extraordinary!
+You are made of a priceless, timeless treasure, a gift called star dust!
+It is from beginning of time, reminding you that you are ROYALTY – A KING – A QUEEN!
 Learn to LISTEN to the divine privilege of who you are & those around you.
-Become the true LEADER of your life, the Hero of your story!
+Become a LEADER, the Hero of your stories together!

 - Paper, poster board, cardboard, or even a cereal box